 Brokers: Interactive Investors, Hargreaves

-How to Invest in Australian Stocks and Markets
+Australian Stocks and Markets

 Australia is one of the most popular investment destinations in Asia.
 Its continent-sized land mass houses plenty of valuable commodities, including rare earths, uranium, iron ores, coal, copper and precious metals.
 Much of these minerals are exported to Asia.
 Many Australian companies got rich by striking gold in the land.